jettro/semi-website/_documentation/weaviate/current/query-data/where-filter.md

   - `Like`
 - `Operands`: Is a list of filter objects of this same structure.
 - `Path`: Is a list of strings indicating the property name of the class.
 If the property is a beacon (i.e., cross-reference), the path should be followed to the property of the beacon which should be specified as a list of strings.
-- `ValueInt`: The integer value where the `Path`'s last property name should be compared to.
+- `valueInt`: The integer value where the `Path`'s last property name should be compared to.
-- `ValueBoolean`: The boolean value that the `Path`'s last property name should be compared to.
+- `valueBoolean`: The boolean value that the `Path`'s last property name should be compared to.
-- `ValueString`: The string value that the `Path`'s last property name should be compared to.
+- `valueString`: The string value that the `Path`'s last property name should be compared to.
-- `ValueNumber`: The number (float) value that the `Path`'s last property name should be compared to.
+- `valueNumber`: The number (float) value that the `Path`'s last property name should be compared to.
-- `ValueDate`: The date (ISO 8601 timestamp) value that the `Path`'s last property name should be compared to.
+- `valueDate`: The date (ISO 8601 timestamp) value that the `Path`'s last property name should be compared to.

 ```graphql
 {